 rules governing contracts between wholesale fuel suppliers and their wholesale customers to allow greater contractual freedom for resellers to compare offers and switch suppliers

-information disclosure requirements for fuel companies to improve transparency and enable monitoring of the competitive performance of fuel markets.
+information disclosure requirements for fuel companies to enable monitoring of the competitive performance of fuel markets.

 The Commission has two main roles under the Fuel Industry Act:

 enforcing the requirements of the Act.
 Companies can face penalties of up to $5 million if they do not comply